 A specialist will most likely ask questions about symptoms and medical and menstrual history and play out a basic physical test.
 Some uterine fibroids are diagnosed with a physical exam.
 Other indicative strategies may include:

-It is usually used as a supplementary or adjunct imaging modality for characterization of focal uterine masses diagnosed on B-mode ultrasound images.
-Polyps might be better visualized during saline infusion sonohysterography, in which the saline pushes apart the uterine cavity, and the polyps show up as easily margined focal lesions that project into the endometrial cavity.
+It usually used as a supplementary or adjunct imaging modality for characterization of focal uterine masses diagnose on B-mode ultrasound images.
+Polyps may be better visualize during saline infusion sonohysterography, in which the saline pushes apart the uterine cavity, and the polyps show up as easily margined focal lesions that project into the endometrial cavity.

 Saline infusion sonohysterography is also effective in distinguishing diffuse endometrial changes and focal intracavitary protuberances ( 13 ).